LiquidGalaxyLAB/rice-farm-visualization/FINAL_REPORT.md

 ## Challenges & Learnings

 The most significant challenge was a colored-KML rendering issue: the visualizations worked perfectly on my local 3-screen rig but failed on the physical test rig.
 Because I couldn't directly access the failing environment, I studied the Liquid Galaxy core source code and several past GSoC projects to understand the rig's KML sync mechanism, then built an on-screen self-diagnostic that verified each stage of delivery and reported the exact failure remotely.
 This revealed that the KML serving path and hostname resolution behaved differently on the physical rig.
 Resolving it taught me disciplined debugging of distributed systems I could not directly observe, and the value of building instrumentation instead of guessing — an approach that turned a multi-week blocker into a solved problem.

----

-*This report is submitted as the Work Product for Google Summer of Code 2026 with Liquid Galaxy Lab.*